antoinegreuzard/prostore/README.md

 ### Environment variables

-You'll need to create a `.env` file in the root of the project and add the access keys for Cosmic and Stripe.
+You'll need to create a `.env` file in the root of the project and add the access keys for Cosmic.
 This can be done by copying the `.env.example`.

 ```bash
 cp .env.example .env